 The Japanese traditionally have designed architecture with a deep appreciation for light, as well as shadow.
 It is the nature of material, and how each material “receives” light, that determines the best illumination.
 And then there is form – architectural geometry as well as the arrangement of furnishings.
 Some forms need more space.
 Allowing for shadows permits the form to breathe and fulfill its purpose.
 It may sound unfamiliar to think of illumination in this way, but if we light what matters, what reveals our story, and then allow the light to narrate, our homes become a living expression of ourselves.

 Lighting is a complex design that leverages material, form, color, attitude, and movement to express the dynamics of your personality.
-A good lighting consultant will see what calls for light, and what doesn’t based on YOU.
+A good lighting consultant will see what calls for light, and what doesn’t base on YOU.
 The overall impact of the parts combined is unique to you and your home environment.
-The value of your lighting is in understanding how the quantity and quality of illumination can enhance your well being and enjoyment.
+The value of your lighting is in understanding how the quantity and quality of illumination can enhance your well-being and enjoyment.

 Interested in learning more about how lighting can make a difference in your home?